ingadhoc/sale/sale_ux/README.rst

 Several Improvements to sales:

 #.
-Make subtotal included / excluded optional and not related to tax b2b/b2c
+Make sale quotations menu not visible.
 #.
 Hide sale invoicing menu (you can already filter on sales orders menu)
 #.
-Make button send by email also available on done state on sale orders.
+Add filters in the sale order view
 #.
-Make sale quotations menu only visible with technical features.
-#.
 Make sale orders menu show all sale records (quotations, and confirmed ones).
 #.
-Add a menu item on sales for 'sale lines' and improve views with more fields.
+Make that, by default, links to sale orders shows "sale" data and not only "quotation" data.
 #.
-Make that, by default, links to sale orders shows "sale" data and not only "quoatation" data.
+Add option in settings to show "Customer Reference" field on Sale Order tree view and in the main section of the form view.
 #.
-Make cancel button also visible on done state so that if "Never allow to modify a confirmed sale order" is enable, sale users can still cancel a sale order that has not been delivered or invoiced yet.
+Add a menu item on Orders for "Sale Order Lines" and improve views with more fields.
 #.
-Add button to force "invoiced" only for admin with tec features.
+Make button "Send by email" also available on sale orders with done state.
 #.
-Add tracking to payment term and pricelist on sale orders.
+Make the "Cancel" button also visible sale orders with done state so that if "Lock confirmed Orders" setting is enabled, sale users can still cancel a sale order that has not been delivered or invoiced yet without having to unlock it.
 #.
-Add option to show SO reference field on tree view and on main section of form view.
+Fix in button "Create invoice" in sale orders, to create a refund invoice if the sale order amount it's zero and the line's quantities are negative (because of a return).
 #.
-Add filter to be able to select analytic account on sale orders with the same partner/commercial partner as the sale order.
+Block cancellation of a sale order if there is a related invoice in a state different from "draft" or "cancel".
 #.
-Add Commercial Partner is automatic set in the sale order taking into account the partner configuration
+Customer Preview" button in sale orders, opens the online quotation in a new tab.
 #.
-It adds a button in sale quotations that allowes to update sale prices.
-It is useful if the pricelist is changed after adding sale order lines.
-(Only Update the prices if the product has price defined or different than zero).
-#.
 Add a wizard on sales orders that allow you to define global discounts to sale orders by percentage.
 #.
-Add a link from invoices to the sale orders that generate it.
+Make subtotal included/excluded optional and not related to tax b2b/b2c
 #.
-Add option in setting to update prices automatically.
+Add option in Sales settings to update prices automatically.
 #.
-Fix the filter Sales in Sale orders to filter in states "sale" and "done".
+Add selection field to force "Invoiced" status of a sale order, available only for admin with tec features.
 #.
-Add column "date_order" in sale order tree view.
+Add options in settings to allow any user as salesman (portal or internal)
 #.
-Fix in button "create invoice" in sale order, to create an refund invoice if the amount it's cero and the lines quantities are negative.
+Add filter to be able to select an analytic account on sale orders with the same partner/commercial partner as the sale order.
 #.
-Add to sale order lines action the form view, to access with the button "sales" in product template.
+Add tracking to payment terms and pricelist on sale orders.
 #.
-Preview button in Sale Order now open the online quotation in a new Tab
+Add a link from Invoices to the Sale Order that generated it.
+#.
+Add the field "Internal Notes" in the sales order form and the setting to allow propagating the "Internal Notes" to invoices.

 Installation
 ============